famanson/famanson.github.io/_posts/2014-04-21-hello-world.md

 day: 21
 ---

 About damn time!
-Today is the day Hai and I publicly announce the creation of [Team Spring Roll](https://famanson.github.io/spring-roll) and our first project, [Project Spring Roll](https://www.indiegogo.com/projects/project-spring-roll) after a full month of preparation in stealth.
+Today is the day Hai and I publicly announce the launch of [Team Spring Roll](https://famanson.github.io/spring-roll) and the beginning of our first project with the same name, [Project Spring Roll](https://www.indiegogo.com/projects/project-spring-roll) after a full month of preparation in stealth.

 The idea of the team and the project is something I had a very long while back, but never had the sufficient skills, determination, support or time to piece everything together until I pitched it to Hai at the beginning of March.
 Since then we have been working very hard in our own time to draw up a proposal, setting up operation plans and team organisation.
 We got a much better vision for both the team and the project with great input from SVUK and Vietpro (the incredible Thao and her husband Aaron in particular) in the process.
 So, special thanks to you guys!